Cwm, Blaenau Gwent: Transport

 There is only one hourly bus service that runs between Ebbw Vale and Abertillery.
 Currently, there are talks underway for a potential modern app travel service; where residents can book an as and when service via bus to further destinations such as Cwmbran & Newport.
 This app service would replace the scrapped bus services of the 22 and X18.

 Education

 Cwm originally had a secondary school called Dyffryn located at the bottom of the village.
 Dyffryn's catchment area included Waunlwyd and Swffryd.
 However, due to falling pupil numbers Dyffryn Secondary Modern School closed with pupils from Cwm then going to Ebbw Comprehensive School.
 Pupils now go to Ebbw Fawr Learning Community.
 Cwm's original primary school was located by the parish hall called Cwmyrderch, but this has also been closed and now the village primary school is located at the top of the settlement by the football field, simply named Cwm Primary School.

 Sport

-Cwm Albion spent a single season in the Southern League in 1911–12, but withdrew due to financial problems.
+An association football club from the village, Cwm Albions F.C., played in the Southern Football League before the First World War.